yzrluo/ECE496---Capstone/fft-1d-benchmark/fft-1d-benchmark/README.md

-1-D FFT Nerual Network benchamrk
+1-D FFT Nerual Network Implementation and Benchamrk
 ------------------------------------

 -C-Implementations of typical FFT Algorithms and the nerual network approach: